Skip to main content

 Climate, Social and Racial Justice

-We are committed to ensuring that your skills are set within an ethical framework and are working to embed UAL’s Principles for Climate, Social and Racial Justice into the course.
+UAL are committed to ensuring that your skills are set within an ethical framework and the UAL’s Principles for Climate, Social and Racial Justice are all embedded into the course.

 Course units

-• Introduction to Fashion Styling and Production; 20 credits
+• Introduction to Fashion Media; 20 credits

-• Key Concepts in Styling; 20 credits
+• Key Concepts in Fashion Styling and Production; 40 credits

 • Fashion Cultures and Histories; 20 credits